Skip to main content

 Rabies lyssavirus and Australian bat lyssavirus factsheet

-Rabies lyssavirus (RABV) and Australian bat lyssavirus (ABLV) are viral diseases of the central nervous system.
-Australia is currently RABV-free.
-ABLV is an emerging infectious disease in Australia and has much in common with RABV.
+Rabies and Australian bat lyssavirus (ABLV) infection are viral diseases of the central nervous system.
+Australia is currently rabies-free.
+ABLV infection is an emerging infectious disease in Australia and has much in common with rabies.

-RABV and ABLV are closely related members of the genus Lyssavirus.
-The disease caused by RABV is clinically indistinguishable from that caused by other lyssaviruses including ABLV.
+Rabies lyssavirus (RABV) and ABLV are closely related members of the genus Lyssavirus.
+The disease caused by classical rabies virus is clinically indistinguishable from that caused by other lyssaviruses, including ABLV.

 Rabies can occur as a very rare infection of travellers to endemic areas.

-ABLV was first identified in Queensland, Australia in 1996.
+ABLV infection is an emerging infectious disease in Australia that has much in common with rabies.
 Three human fatalities caused by ABLV infection have been reported in Queensland and were associated with bites or scratches from bats.

 How are the viruses spread?